 Position tolerance is by far the most popular and widely used GD & T symbol.
 It defines the amount of deviation a feature can have from its theoretical true position.

-There are three types of position tolerance symbol.
+There are three types of position tolerance symbols.

 Position